Two Years Before the Mast (film): Pre-Production

 In March 1944 it was announced Ladd would be re-inducted into the army but that this would be delayed so he could make Mast.

 Brian Donlevy was originally going to play the sadistic captain but was given the role of Dana instead.
 Howard da Silva, who had just achieved fame playing Judd in Oklahoma! on Broadway, played the captain.

 Mexican film star Esther Fernández had been signed to Paramount for two years without making a film.
 John Farrow watched some test footage she made and was impressed; she was brought back to play the female lead.

 Due to war time restrictions – notably lack of transport – Paramount had endured many logistical difficulties filming the pirate movie Frenchman's Creek on location.
 This prompted them to decide to shoot Two Years Before the Mast entirely within the confines of the studio.
 Seascapes and soundscapes from Paramount's Souls at Sea (1937) were re-used.

-The film heavily dramatised the novel but attempted to be faithful.
+The film heavily dramatised the memoir but attempted to be faithful.
 "Dana's tale is so well known that we shall have to stay close to the line of his yarn", said John Farrow, "Especially in the characters."
 Extensive research was done on the project for six months prior to shooting.

 Shooting

 Filming began in May 1944 and took 69 days.
 "We could do it in less but we've got to allow stubble to grow", said Farrow.
 "Chins have got to grow over with gray plush.
 May cost a hundred thousand.
 Depends on how long it takes those chins to sprout.
 But meantime, we can be shooting storms and Miss Fernandez."

 Alan Ladd injured his back during filming and had to miss a week of shooting.

 The movie was shot on three studio sound stages.
-Four stage were combined into one, for the interiors.
+Four stages were combined into one, for the interiors.
 There was another stage holding the water tank.
 Two models of the ship were built at a total cost of $150,000.
 Paramount were so pleased with Da Silva's performance they signed him to a seven-year contract.
 Darryl Hickman, who played the cabin boy, also impressed and was signed to a long-term contract.